2026 Prospective Parents please use the link box down the righthand side to find out further information.

 Russell Lower School

-Our phonics leads are Mrs E Jochacy and Mrs E Rogers.
+Our phonics lead is Mrs E Rogers.

 Phonics and early reading intent